Jackson Harvester Angaine: Political life

-From 1948-1952 Angaine served as chairman of the Kenya African Union (KAU) before his involvement with Mau Mau and incarceration in Kajiado, Mackinnon Road, Hola and finally Manda Island for prisoners identified as ringleaders of the uprising.
+Angaine started his political life in 1935 when he became secretary for the Meru Local Native Council until 1948.
+From 1948-1952, Angaine served as chairman of the Kenya African Union (KAU) before his involvement with Mau Mau and incarceration in Kajiado, Mackinnon Road, Hola and finally Manda Island for prisoners identified as ringleaders of the uprising.
 Mau Mau also led to his popularity with the Meru community and to leadership positions in the emerging political landscape.
 In the first election of 1961 he was candidate for the Kenya African National Union (KANU).

 After independence the priority of the new Kenyan government was the orderly transfer of land from colonial ownership and in 1963 Angaine was appointed Minister of Lands and Settlement, Survey and Town planning by President Jomo Kenyatta in the first Cabinet of an independent Kenya.

 Land resettlement schemes financed by Britain, the World Bank and the Commonwealth Development Corporation required settlers to have agricultural experience and capital of their own while the One Million Acre Schemes financed by Britain and Germany were for those with less experience and financial resources.

 While generally held to be successful, land resettlement under Angaine was not without controversy and the so called Z-plot scheme was accused of favouring elite members of the new government with cheap options on land and colonial housing.
 In July 1966 a commission was appointed by the British Government to investigate the scheme and which established that the new owners did not actually occupy the land they had been allocated.
 Annoyed by British interference, Kenyatta and Angaine persisted with the scheme which has resulted in contentious land ownership up to the present day.